ObamaCare Essential Health Benefits

 Here are some common myths about Essential Health Benefits and the Affordable Care Act (ObamaCare):

-• Paying for care I don’t need means higher premiums.
+Paying for the care I don’t need results in higher premiums.
 This isn’t a myth as much as a misunderstanding of how the law works.
-In order to make insurance affordable for all Americans a “single risk pool” is created.
+To make insurance affordable for all Americans, a “single risk pool” is created.
 Since the risk is shared by all insurers, premium prices reflect not only the risk, but all benefits, rights, and protections offered by the Affordable care Act.
-The only way to provide affordable health insurance for the sick, is for the healthy to share the cost: after all you might become sick and need that help tomorrow, or next year, or in ten years time.
+The only way to provide affordable health insurance for the sick is for the healthy to share the cost.
+After all, you might become sick and need that help tomorrow, or next year, or in ten years’ time.
 This is the way employer group plans work.
-However, unlike employer group plans, marketplace plans for individuals allow a lower premiums for younger members, while limiting the maximum premium paid by the elderly to three times the premium for a young person.
-The only way to offer specific care to specific people for specific prices, would be to eliminate the ban on imposing annual and lifetime limits, the ban on gender and health discrimination, and the ban on denying coverage and treatment to people with preexisting conditions.
-As it stands now many people will pay less than they did before the law due to the aforementioned bans and subsidies, while many will pay more due to the way the new system works.
+However, unlike employer group plans, marketplace plans for individuals allow lower premiums for younger members, while limiting the maximum premium paid by the elderly to three times the premium for a young person.
+The only way to offer specific care to specific people for specific prices would be to eliminate the ban on imposing annual and lifetime limits, the ban on gender and health discrimination, and the ban on denying coverage and treatment to people with preexisting conditions.
+As it stands now many people will pay less than they did before the law due to the bans and subsidies mentioned above, while many will pay more due to the way the new system works.
 Regardless all Americans buying new plans will have better benefits, rights, and protections on equivalent plans.

 Essential Benefits Pros and Cons

-Here is a quick list of pros and cons of Essential Health Benefits:
+Here is a quick list of the pros and cons of Essential Health Benefits: